Jim Guthrie: Sword & Sworcery LP: The Ballad of the Space Babies (4/5/11)

 Jim Guthrie: “Dark Flute”[audio:http://alarm-magazine.com/wp-content/uploads/2011/06/Jim_Guthrie_Dark_Flute.mp3|titles=Jim Guthrie: “Dark Flute”]

 Superbrothers: Sword & Sworcery EP is a successful cross-platform game / music project for the iPad and iPhone.
-Guthrie delivered a great score for it, and as of April, the music has been available to purchase on its own.
+Guthrie delivered a great score for it, and now the music is available to purchase on its own.

 From the open, The Ballad of the Space Babies is sort of a Legend of Zelda-meets-Goblin blend of space jams.
 But pieces such as “The Cloud” and “Under a Tree” — with ambient, chamber, and neoclassical influences — establish different moods entirely, and there are more percussive elements than one might imagine, as tracks such as “Bones McCoy” build around clattering drum fills.
 “Ode to a Room” even has a synth line that acts like a reverberated, quasi-Italian-western guitar melody.